Crisis Care Services

 Crisis CARE Helpline 419-904-CARE (2273)

-Our Mobile Crisis CARE outreach TEAM is ready to listen and provide aid whenever needed.
+Our Mobile Crisis CARE team is ready to listen and provide aid whenever needed.

-A trained mental health professional will be available by phone 24/7
+A trained mental health professional is available by phone, in-person, or in the community 24/7.